-More detail on mathematics research is included below.
+More detail on our mathematics research is included on this page.

 Our group investigates the properties of solutions of ordinary differential equations and employs analytical, computational and numerical methods.
 Our research is focused on systems as diverse as chemical reactors, DNA regulatory networks, epidemiology and interactions between tumours and the immune system.
 We are also focused on large scale numerical solution of nonlinear partial differential equations, with applications in modelling material failure, fracture and rupture propagation.

 Mathematical biology is an active and fast growing inter-disciplinary area in which mathematical concepts and techniques are being applied to a variety of problems in the biological sciences.
 Our group is very active in the mathematical modelling of a number of fundamental biological processes including:

 - predator-prey models for the control of insect populations and pests

 - predictive modelling for the development and spread of infectious diseases (pertussis) and epidemics (influenza, malaria and AIDS)

 - stochastic and computational models of bacteria and active particles on thin films.